Craig5117/readme-generator/README.md

 ## Installation

-To install WriteMe Readme, clone this repository to a directory on your computer.
+To install ReadMe Generator, clone this repository to a directory on your computer.
 Alternately, you can download the contents of this repository and exctract them to a directory on your computer.

 ---

 ## Usage

-To use WriteMe ReadMe, first open your terminal to the root directory that contains the files that you copied from this repository.
+To use ReadMe Generator, first open your terminal to the root directory that contains the files that you copied from this repository.
 Then run `npm install` to install the dependencies for this app.
 After install is complete, run `node index` to start the app.
 Once the app starts you will be prompted for input through the CLI.
 Provide a GitHub username, a project name, and project description.
 Then you will be given a series of prompts for optional sections to be included in your readme.
 If you choose to include a section, you will be prompted to provide the necessary information for that section.

 ---